mattbierner/staying-alive/README.md

 ### `server.js`
 Simple Node.js express server used for collecting telemetry.
-Also used to make sure workers only complete the hit once at most.
+Can also be used to make sure workers only complete the assignment once at most.

 ```bash
 $ npm install
 $ node server.js
 ```

 Writes pseudo-json to `log.txt`.
 Make sure to update `server` in `index.html` to point to your server.
+It must be run over https.